keyboardr/MapSL/docs/getting-started.md

 service locator instance with a specific **Scope**, which can be useful for distinguishing between different parts or environments of your application (like production vs. testing).

-In `SimpleServiceLocator`, you don't typically create explicit key objects.
+In `SimpleServiceLocator`, you don't create explicit key objects.
 Instead, the library uses the **`KClass<T>` of the service type (`T`)** as the implicit key.
 This means you interact with the locator using the service's class directly in generic functions like `put<MyService>` or `get<UserRepository>`.